wmhilton-stoplight/platform-docs/4.-documentation/f.adding-images.md

 ## Drag-and-drop Images

-1. Edit a project, and then open a documentation (.md) file in code view.
+1. Edit a project, and then open a Markdown file in code view.
-2. Drag and drop an image or copy and paste an image.
+2. Drag and drop an image onto the page.
 3. Preview the image.

 ![Add an Image](../assets/images/image-upload.gif)